MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-7.5.0/manage-subscriptions-azureps.md

 Most Azure users will only ever have a single subscription.
 However, if you are part of more than one organization or your organization has divided up access to certain resources across groupings, you may have multiple subscriptions within Azure.
-The CLI supports selecting a subscription both globally and per command.

 For detailed information on subscriptions, billing, and cost management, see the [billing and cost management documentation](/azure/billing/).